 Sawyer Products Mini Water Filtration System

-Sawyer is another well-respected name in water filters, and its Mini system is more of a personal solution as compared to the group-focused Katadyn.
+Sawyer is another well-respected name in water filters, and its Mini system is more of a personal solution than the group-focused Katadyn.
 The Mini filters out 99.99% of parasites and bacteria and offers excellent reusability.
 One cartridge can filter out 100,000 gallons of water.

 Platypus isn’t the only company that offers a gravity-fed filtration system, but it is one of the most innovative.
 The Gravityworks system provides great convenience for a larger group by allowing you to stockpile dirty water and move it through the filter into a reservoir of clean water as needed.
-Like its competition, the Gravityworks system is capable of cleaning over 99.99% of pathogens from your water.
+Like its competition, the Gravityworks system can clean over 99.99% of pathogens from your water.

 Grayl Ultralight Water Purifier

 An innovative and colorful new addition to the world of water filters is the Grayl.
 It’s a cleverly named iPhone of a water filter that features a unique construction where you press the screen through the water, rather than the other way around.
 A single Grayl filter can purify about 40 gallons of water, so you won’t see quite as long a lifespan as alternatives provide.
 The tradeoff is a more convenient filtration system.

 LifeStraw Personal Water Filter

 Another long-time favorite on our list is the Lifestraw.
-It’s a compact, personal filtration solution that has a neat backstory involving removing guinea worm parasites from water supplies in Africa.
-The special filter was so successful that the guinea worm is on the path to complete extinction as a result of LifeStraws distribution.
+It’s a compact, personal filtration solution with a neat backstory involving removing guinea worm parasites from water supplies in Africa.
+The special filter was so successful that the guinea worm is on the path to complete extinction due to LifeStraws distribution.

 When only the lightest will do, there is SteriPen.
 This solution eschews the filter element and instead opts for an ultraviolet light that is inserted into a canteen or water bottle to neutralize contaminants.

 Lifesaver 4000 Uf

 Self-contained filter/water-bottle combinations are extremely popular and have been critiqued in the past as touting convenience over functionality.

 Developed for natural disasters, the Lifesaver 4000 UF doesn’t fall victim to that critique.
-It’s capable of filtering particulates down to .015 micron in size and removes chemicals as well as waterborne pathogens like bacteria, viruses, and protozoa.
+It’s capable of filtering particulates down to .015 micron in size and removes chemicals and waterborne pathogens like bacteria, viruses, and protozoa.